Bay Area Family Venues that are Reopening

-Bay Area Discovery Museum will reopen its outdoor spaces at reduced capacity on Aug.
-8. Its initial reopening will be for members only with a public reopening date still to be determined.
+Bay Area Discovery Museum reopened its outdoor spaces at reduced capacity on Aug.
+8. Its initial reopening was for members only with a public reopening date still to be determined.
 The museum is implementing a timed ticketing system for admission so that staff can monitor site capacity thoughout the day.
 All visitors are encouraged to reserve their ticket online in advance.
 Member tickets will be reserved free of charge.
-Exhibits that will be open include Lookout Cove and the fishing boat Faith.
-There will also be new programs like "Mystery Items," which sends families on scavenger hunts throughout the museum, and "Family Building Challenge" which brings to life the most popular elements of BADM's programs -- creativity, collaboration and design thinking.
+Exhibits that are open include Lookout Cove and the fishing boat Faith.
+There's also new programs like "Mystery Items," which sends families on scavenger hunts throughout the museum, and "Family Building Challenge" which brings to life the most popular elements of BADM's programs -- creativity, collaboration and design thinking.
 For more information, click here.

 History San Jose plans to begin historical walking tours of History Park every Tuesday and Thursday at 10 a.m.
 A museum guide will lead a group of visitors through History Park discussing the historical and architectural background of each building.
 Tours will be limited to 10 people and will last one hour.
 Masks are required and social distancing will be enforced.
 Tickets are $12 for ages 16 and up, $6 for ages 6-15, and free for ages 5 and under.
 Tours are by reservation only and tickets may be purchased on Eventbrite.
 You must either bring your confirmation or show your confirmation on your phone.